tetracorp/k240/docs/_posts/2020-02-29-development.md

 fully-fledged sequel, _Utopia 2_.
 Early plans for _Utopia 2_ included more
 advanced alien AI, the ability to see the alien city, and the ability to target individual alien buildings.
-Gremlin Graphics even offered five signed copies of the game in a contest seeking innovative ideas for the game.
+Gremlin Graphics even offered five signed copies of _Utopia_ in a contest seeking innovative ideas for the sequel.

 At the end of 1991 when the interview took place (magazines usually released earlier than the month on the cover), Utopia 2 was still in the planning stage,